-Diamondoids, hydrocarbons with diamond cage structures, exhibit both diamond-like properties and nanosize effects.
+Diamondoids, 1,2 hydrocarbons with diamond cage structures, exhibit both diamond-like properties and nanosize effects.
 The unusual electronic properties of these molecules make them attractive for widespread nanotechnological applications, such as electronic and opto-electronic devices.
-For this reason, diamondoids have been the subjects of a number of experimental and theoretical studies.3-10 In particular, the electronic structure of the smallest diamondoid, adamantane $(C{10}H{16})$ , has been thoroughly investigated so far because of its fundamental importance.11-21
+For this reason, diamondoids have been the subjects of a number of experimental and theoretical studies. $^{3-10}$ In particular, the electronic structure of the smallest diamondoid, adamantane $(C{10}H{16})$, has been thoroughly investigated so far because of its fundamental importance. $^{11-21}$

-Recent theoretical studies have shown that the quantum dynamics of nuclei is key to understanding the electronic and optical properties of diamondoids.6-10 Ab initio calculations taking nuclear dynamics into account have revealed that the interplay between electronic and nuclear motions drastically affects the lineshapes of the absorption bands and the optical gap, and also shown that the molecular vibration play important roles in ionization processes of the molecules.
+Recent theoretical studies have shown that the quantum dynamics of nuclei is key to understanding the electronic and optical properties of diamondoids.
+6-10 Ab initio calculations taking nuclear dynamics into account have revealed that the interplay between electronic and nuclear motions drastically affects the line shapes of the absorption bands and the optical gap, 7 and also shown that the molecular vibrations play important roles in ionization processes of the molecules.
+10

-Electron momentum spectroscopy (EMS),22-28 also known as binary (e, 2e) spectroscopy, may offer an opportunity to examine such influences.
+Electron momentum spectroscopy (EMS),^{22-28} also known as binary (e, 2e) spectroscopy, may offer an opportunity to examine such influences.
 The basis of the EMS technique is the observation of electron impact ionization reactions under the high-energy Bethe-ridge conditions.
-Within the plane-wave impulse approximation (PWIA), the EMS cross section is directly related to the electron momentum density distributions or electron momentum profiles of the ionized orbital.25-28 Because of its unique ability to image individual electron orbitals in momentum space, EMS can provide a powerful means to investigate how molecular orbital patterns are affected by the vibrational motions of molecules.
-Indeed, recent EMS studies on various polyatomic molecules29-38 have shown that electron momentum profiles may considerably be affected by molecular vibrations, and that EMS experiments in conjunction with recently developed theoretical approaches are capable of disentangling the interplay between the electronic and nuclear dynamics.30,31,34-38 It is therefore of interest to apply the EMS technique to the study of the nuclear dynamics effects for diamondoids.
+Within the plane-wave impulse approximation (PWIA), the EMS cross section is directly related to the electron momentum density distributions or electron momentum profiles of the ionized orbital.^{25-28} Because of its unique ability to image individual orbitals in momentum space, EMS can provide a

-In this paper we report an EMS study on the smallest diamond cage, adamantane.
-An EMS measurement on adamantane was already reported by Litvinyuk et al. in 2000, but no attempt so far has been made to examine vibrational effects on the electron momentum profiles of this molecule.
+In this paper, we report an EMS study on the smallest diamond cage, adamantane.
+An EMS measurement on adamantane was already reported by Litvinyuk et al. in 2000,39 but no attempt so far has been made to examine vibrational effects on the electron momentum profiles of this molecule.
 The aim of the present study is thus to elucidate the influence of nuclear dynamics on the electron momentum density distributions.
-For the purpose, the present experiment has been carried out by using one of our highly sensitive EMS spectrometers.
-Considerable improvement in the statistical accuracy of data has been achieved as compared with that of the study by Litvinyuk et al. Furthermore, theoretical calculations using two complementary approaches have been carried out to analyze vibrational effects on electron momentum profiles.
-The first of these, known as the harmonic analytical quantum mechanical (HAQM) method, is based on the harmonic approximation and the second approach relies on Born-Oppenheimer molecular dynamics (BOMD).41-43
+For this purpose, the present experiment has been carried out by using one of our highly sensitive EMS spectrometers.40 Considerable improvement in the statistical accuracy of data has been achieved as compared with that of the study by Litvinyuk et al. Furthermore, theoretical calculations using two complementary approaches have been carried out to analyze vibrational effects on electron momentum profiles.
+The first of these, known as the harmonic analytical quantum mechanical (HAQM) method, ^{30,35} is based on the harmonic approximation and the second approach relies on Born-Oppenheimer molecular dynamics (BOMD).
+41-43